nireo/serie/README.md

 - `query.go` implements a lexer and custom query language that can be used to query time series data.
 - `distributor.go` distributes nodes given a metric it chooses the nodes to distribute to using consistent hashing.
 - `multiplexer.go` combines the rpc service in distributor and the common http interface to communicate with nodes.
+- `encoding.go` contains some code to enconde entries reducing the space they take on disk.

 ## Configuration